karnakvt/CollectedWriting/07 2 months later.md

 "There are more than normal..."
 Clara whispered to the pixie on her shoulder.
 The fey creatures of winter and wonder had slowly but surely gathered at Tiv's junkyard.

 "They want to hear you play, Clara..." she said simply.
-There was an edge to her words, as their old arguments echoed in her mind.
+There was an edge to her words, perhaps a sense of concerned urgency.

 "I forgot my violin."
 Clara spoke with a soft finality.
 After a time, as she saw sprites, spriggans and mufflewumps appearing from the junkyard and around her, Clara raised her voice, "Tell your stupid queen I'm not playing!!
 I'm not playing, I won't play, And you can't make me!!"
 As she yelled she stomped her foot petulantly and pursed her lips.